FunkFrog/ShareSuite/ShareSuite/README.md

 ---

-`Does this make the game easier?`
+`Does this make the game easier?
+How do you balance it?`

 *Technically, the game should be ever so slightly harder than vanilla this way.
 Either way, it should be extremely close to the original game's balance.*

-*For example, the amount of interactables (*chests, shrines, etc.*) is similar to that in a single player game.*
+*We only spawn the amount of interactables that would be spawned for 1 player in a lobby of any size.
+Boss and Lunar items are not shared.
+There are no ways to abuse this mod to dupe items.
+We cut player XP gained from money at the end of rounds to combat leveling faster.
+Teleporters only drop one item per boss killed.
+This mod has been tediously balanced and we do everything we can to keep the experience as un-broken as possible.
+If you have any ideas of ways to improve this, let us know!*

 ---